C6WX/Group-7-2/README.md

 As this error was discovered later into the project and there was still more to do, I chose to disable the box script for the submission and leave the box pushing to the Unreal Engine physics.
 <br>
 <br>
-After the box, I created the candle safe zones and the darkness meter.
-The candles are used in the game to reduce the player's darkness levels and keep them safe temporarily and the darkness meter is used to track the player's darkness value, the meter goes from 0 to 1 and when it reaches 1, the player dies and the scene restarts.
+After the box, I created candle safe zones and a darkness meter.
+Candles temporarily reduce the player's darkness level, while the meter tracks it from 0 to 1—reaching 1 results in death and a scene restart.
 <br>
 <iframe width="600" height="600" src="https://blueprintue.com/render/fwjamk0-/" scrolling="no" allowfullscreen></iframe>
 *Figure 5.
 Candle blueprint that sets the candle to be visable and play audio when the player collides with it and then gets a random value that is used as a countdown to when the candle deactivates.
 When the candle deactivates, based on the amount of codes that the player has collected, one of two blow out noises will play to show the anger of the boogieman increasing.*